 As with Rolfe, the decision in Lloyd is not binding in this jurisdiction and the decision itself concerns the UK Supreme Court’s interpretation of the UK DPA, which pre-dates the GDPR.
 However, as the UK DPA provides that individuals can seek compensation for distress arising from a data breach, it is certainly indicative of judicial thinking about an individual’s right to compensation for non-material damage and may be considered persuasive by the Irish Courts.

-In circumstances where there has been no Irish case law to date on what constitutes non-material damage and distress under the GDPR and the DPA, the decisions in Rolfe and Lloyd provide useful guidance and may be considered persuasive authority by the Irish courts.
+In circumstances where there has been no Irish written judgment to date on what constitutes non-material damage and distress under the GDPR and the DPA, the decisions in Rolfe and Lloyd provide useful guidance and may be considered persuasive authority by the Irish courts.

 Key takeaways include: